 Our partners at the City and County of Honolulu Office of Housing have put together a helpful flyer with 10 ways for the community to help people experiencing homelessness.
-This list includes contacting the Governor’s Coordinator on Homelessness at our Statewide Homeless Help Line at 808-586-0193 or [email protected] when you see someone who may need help.
 The complete list of 10 ways to help is listed below:

 1. See someone in need, call for help.

 When you see someone or a group who needs help, contact the Statewide Homeless Help line at 808-586-0193 or [email protected].
 Please make a special effort to contact the help line if you see someone or a group at the same location on multiple days.
 If on Oahu, you may also call 808-768-2673 to ask for assistance from the City Emergency Service Department’s new Crisis Outreach Response and Engagement (CORE) program (as of October 2021, the CORE program is being piloted in the urban Honolulu area, from Sand Island through Waikiki).

 2. Give information.